5th grade Greek and Latin roots worksheets

-Fifth graders widen the set (chron, hydr, therm, cred, mem, ped, man, scrib) and start using roots the way readers actually do: meeting an unfamiliar word like dehydration mid-sentence and reasoning from hydr that water is involved.
-One root often unlocks five or six words at once.
+Fifth graders widen the set (chron, hydr, therm, cred, mem, ped, man, scrib) and use roots the way readers actually do: meeting an unfamiliar word like dehydration mid-sentence and reasoning from hydr that water is involved.

-Free printable PDF, aligned to Common Core L.5.4.b.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.5.4.b.

 The kind of sentences you'll get